The Queen of Sheba

 The Queen of Sheba was a woman of prominence and wealth in ancient history.
 Both Arabia and Ethiopia claim such a name and such a queen.
 However, recent archaeological researches in southern Arabia tend to identify the queen with this territory and her capital with Marib, in Yemen.
 The Arabian Sheba was a great spice country.
 And Sheba was mentioned as trading with Tyre in spices, precious stones, and gold.

-Her visit led to her conversion and salvation (Matt.
-12:24).
+Her visit led to her conversion and salvation (Matthew 12:24).
 In gratitude to Solomon, the Queen of Sheba gave him material presents of gold, precious stones, and fragrant spices.
-And he also gave her all that her heart desired from his kingdom but most importantly heavenly treasures beyond the value of men.
-And she returned to her own country blessed and grateful (1 Kings 10:13).
+Solomon also gave her all that her heart desired from his kingdom.
+And she returned to her own country blessed and grateful to the truths she had learned (1 Kings 10:13).

 Check out our Bible Answers page for more information on a variety of topics.